gsalaz98/LeanVSCode/README.md

 * `quantconnect.apiKey`: User API key.
 You can get this value from the [accounts](https://quantconnect.com/accounts) page.
 Required
 * `quantconnect.userId`: User ID.
 You can get this from the [accounts](https://quantconnect.com/accounts) page.
 Required.
 * `quantconnect.cloudApiUrl`: API to use.
 Defaults to `https://www.quantconnect.com/api/v2/`
+* `quantconnect.workspaceAsRootPath`: Establish the workspace root folder as the project directory
+* `quantconnect.uploadOnSave`: Save/sync the file to the cloud on file save
+* `quantconnect.uploadSkipDialog`: Lets you skip the dialog box asking for confirmation before saving to the cloud

 These settings can be configured by editing the global or workspace `settings.json` file.
 You can access it by doing the following: